knette/dotsandboxes/README.md

 * JavaScript
 * jQuery

+HTML and CSS was used to create and style the game grid while the game's interactivity was developed with JavaScript and jQuery.

+#### +user stories

+As a player, I know its my turn because it is listed on the page.

+As a player, I know I've won because its announced clearly.

 #### +approach
-I used a [trello](https://trello.com/b/xOyRntr1/dots-and-boxes) board to keep track of my to do items and moved them around as needed.
+When I get started on a project all the ideas of features needed are flowing pretty heavily so a [trello](https://trello.com/b/xOyRntr1/dots-and-boxes) board proved to be quite useful to keep track of my to dos and moved them around as needed.

+I started with one line of 5 boxes and built out the click handler functionality first then built out the rest of the game grid to

 #### +unsolved problems
+when you close two boxes in one move the points are split between players.

 #### +planned features
+as a player, I would like to start a new game

+as a player, I would like the lines/hover to be colored for my turns

+as a player, I would like different size grids

+as a player, I'd like to play against the computer when I dont have a friend around.

 #### sources
 1. [Dots and Boxes Wikipedia](https://en.wikipedia.org/wiki/Dots_and_Boxes)